Filed Under Culture

 The second floor housed the Hill City Auditorium and then later changed to the Savoy Ballroom.
 The Harlem singers were popular in the area but were not the only style of entertainment the Savoy Ballroom saw.
 Local bands, singers, and orchestras played there as well.
 They also used the space to host jitterbug contests.
 The stage at the New Granada attracted well-known jazz stars as well as local performers.

-The New Granada Theater provided a variety of entertainment for Pittsburgh but also was a staple for residents of the Hill District.
+The New Granada Theater provided a variety of entertainment for Pittsburgh while continuing to be a staple for residents of the Hill District.
 The building was often used for civic and community engagement.
 The space housed high school proms and graduations but also worked to "combat juvenile delinquency."
 The Hill City Youth Municipality was an organization that worked to prevent crime but also worked to serve and "uplift the underprivileged girls and boys of the community."
 In June of 1939, this organization hosted programs persuading residents to aid in "eliminating conditions that lead to crime and delinquency."
 They ended the week of events by showing a celebratory film in the New Granada Theater.

 Images